jaouahbi/OMCircularProgress/README.md

 ## Installation

-> To use OMCircularProgress with a project , you must include all Swift files located inside the `OMCircularProgress` directory directly in your project.
+> To use OMCircularProgress you must include manually all swift files located inside the `OMCircularProgress` directory directly in your project.

 ## CocoaPods Installation

+> Easiest installation is through Cocoapods.
+Add the following line to your Podfile:

+pod `OMCircularProgress`
-> pod install
+and run pod install in your terminal.

 ## Carthage Installation